 Robert also discovered how a Central Texas ambulance company repeatedly failed state inspections and regularly required help from neighboring EMS agencies.
 The company is now out of business.
 Both investigations netted Robert Texas Associated Press and Headliners awards.
 He also received similar recognition for his work investigating domestic minor human trafficking in Travis County.
 Links to Robert’s reporting are in the Investigates section of KXAN.com.

 Robert joined the KXAN team in March 2012 as co-anchor of KXAN News Today before being promoted to 9pm news anchor on Austin’s CW and reporter on KXAN News at 10.
-He also fills in for main anchor Robert Hadlock.
+Today he also fills in for main anchor Robert Hadlock.
 Robert honed his journalism skills in major cities in Canada before expanding his role to anchoring and reporting positions in Florida and Utah.
 His reporting work has been seen on CNN and other national networks.

 Other significant contributions from Robert’s 20 years as a broadcast journalist include a report that led to reforms in how law enforcement is trained in upholding state concealed handgun licensing laws.
-Another revealed public employees selling fake documents at a driver license office.
+Another investigation revealed public employees selling fake documents at a driver license office.

 In his free time, you’ll find Robert on local rock climbing walls and mountain bike trails, exploring Austin’s live music venues and Hill Country wineries.
 He has also devoted time to Big Brothers Big Sisters and other charitable groups.